No Through Road (web series)

+Chamberlain followed the film with a three-part miniseries in mid-2011, set some time after the events of the short.
+With the cast and crew initially being uncredited to maintain the illusion of the footage being real in the early days of online video platforms, the series was aired through to late-2012 on YouTube, going viral and receiving a positive critical reception.

 Synopsis

+Short film (2009)

 No Through Road follows footage of several seventeen-year-old boys purportedly found dead in their car ten miles from their hometown.
-In the series, while driving to Stevenage, after taking a shortcut via a private "no through road" at the abandoned Broomhall Farm at night, and finding a perfectly-preserved rabbit during a rest stop at the side of the road, the boys unwittingly find themselves trapped in a time loop along two road signs marking an intersection between Benington and Watton, while pursued by a mysterious hatted masked man.
+In the series, while driving to Stevenage, after taking a shortcut via a private "no through road" at the abandoned Broomhall Farm at night, and finding a perfectly preserved rabbit during a rest stop at the side of the road, the boys unwittingly find themselves trapped in a time loop along two road signs marking an intersection between Benington and Watton, while pursued by a mysterious hatted masked man.

+Web series (2011–2012)

+James, the sole survivor of the mass murder, comes back to pay tribute to his now deceased friends accompanied by another friend, Dave.
+But after paying tribute, similar events take place, and a familiar face reappears, along with an all too recognisable masked assailant stalking them.